Whimsy Stick

 Matching the overexcited dog’s energy with chaotic lure movement

 The handler’s movement tone sets the session tone for overexcited dogs.
 Fast, jerky, unpredictable lure movement tells the overexcited dog’s nervous system to escalate.
 Deliberate, smooth, controlled movement with brief pauses produces a different behavioral state even in the same dog.
-You are not trying to match arousal — you are trying to channel it.
+You are not trying to match arousal.
+You are trying to channel it.
 Slow the lure down when the overexcited dog gets frantic, not up.

 Mistake #5